Retailing in India: Growth after 2011

 The Economist forecasts that Indian retail will nearly double in economic value, expanding by about $850 billion by 2020.
 The projected increase alone is equivalent to the current retail market size of France.

 In 2011, food accounted for 70% of Indian retail, but was under-represented by organised retail.
 A.T.
-Kearney estimates India's organised retail had a 31% share in clothing and apparel, while the home supplies retail was growing between 20% to 30% per year.
+Kearney estimates India's organised retail had a 31% share in clothing and apparel, while the home supplies retail was growing between 20% and 30% per year.
 These data correspond to retail prospects prior to November announcement of the retail reform.

 It might be true that India has the largest number of shops per inhabitant.
 However, there are detailed figures for Belgium, the Netherlands and Luxemburg.
 In Belgium, the number of outlets is approximately 8 per 1,000 and in the Netherlands it is 6.
 So the Indian number must be far higher.